 These Punjabi Crunchy Beef Samosas hold on to the wonderful flavor and crust texture for up to 3 days if kept in the fridge in an airtight container, all you have to do is microwave it for a minute and these bad boys will taste as if just made.

-If you love samosa but prefer a lighter version I have you covered, I have created a baked vegetarian version and tasted great too.
+If you love samosa but prefer a lighter version I have you covered, how does low calorie baked samosa sounds to you?
+I have created a baked vegetarian version and it tastes great.
+Have a look below 🙂

 I didn’t use oil while making the filling because the beef had enough fat in it, but in case your ground beef doesn’t have enough fat, you can add two tablespoon oil while preparing the filling.